planet-community/planet-devices-wiki-prs/wiki/Astro-rooting.md

 ## Unlocked bootloader warning/prompt

 After rooting, a warning/prompt is added to the boot screen in tiny writing.
-You'll always have to press the power button within 5 seconds of the prompt to continue booting.
+You'll always have to press the power button within 5 seconds of the prompt to continue booting - unless you follow the instructions below to at least disable dm-verity.

 The prompt reads: